My friend and super-talented art director and illustrator, Soren Thieleman, sent me this text the other morning:

 I remember the last solo in Vince Gill’s song, “Jenny Dreamed of Trains,” where the guitar player snuck the melody of Elizabeth Cotton’s “Freight Train” into the closing refrain.

-It's that gracious gesture, what Cajuns call “lagniappe,” that turns an ordinary occurrence into a memorable one.
-It's the surprise you find in the bottom of the Cracker Jack box, the smile on Julia Roberts' face when snapped the box shut in Pretty Woman, the complimentary copy of Winnie The Pooh that came with your iPad, the rainbow after a rainstorm, the dollar bill you find in an old pair of pants, or ' song “Her Majesty” which plays 14 seconds after “The End” on Abbey Road.
+It’s that gracious gesture, what Cajuns call “lagniappe,” that turns an ordinary occurrence into a memorable one.
+It’s the surprise you find in the bottom of the Cracker Jack box, the smile on Julia Roberts’ face when Richard Gere snapped the jewelry box shut in Pretty Woman, the complimentary copy of Winnie The Pooh that came with your iPad, the rainbow after a rainstorm, the dollar bill you find in an old pair of pants, or The Beatles’ song “Her Majesty” which plays 14 seconds after “The End” on Abbey Road.

 Small delights are hard to create but easy to identify.
-Most importantly they are an incredibly cheap way to build and encourage repeat usage.
+Most importantly they are an incredibly cheap way to build customer satisfaction and encourage repeat usage.

 Have you had your small delight today?
-Has your ?
+Has your customer?

 A SPECIAL ANNOUNCEMENT